Pulse-per-second signal

 A pulse per second (PPS or 1PPS) is an electrical signal that has a width of less than one second and a sharply rising or abruptly falling edge that accurately repeats once per second.
 PPS signals are output by radio beacons, frequency standards, other types of precision oscillators and some GPS receivers.
 Precision clocks are sometimes manufactured by interfacing a PPS signal generator to processing equipment that aligns the PPS signal to the UTC second and converts it to a useful display.
 Atomic clocks usually have an external PPS output, although internally they may operate at 9,192,631,770 Hz.
-PPS signals have an accuracy ranging from a 12 picoseconds to a few microseconds per second, or 2.0 nanoseconds to a few milliseconds per day based on the resolution and accuracy of the device generating the signal.
+PPS signals have an accuracy ranging from 12 picoseconds to a few microseconds per second, or 2.0 nanoseconds to a few milliseconds per day based on the resolution and accuracy of the device generating the signal.

 Physical representation

-PPS signals are usually generated as a TTL signal capable of driving a 1 kilohm load.
+PPS signals are usually generated as a TTL signal capable of driving a 1-kiloohm load.
 Some sources use line drivers in order to be capable of driving 50-ohm transmission lines.
 Because of the broad frequency contents, along the transmission line can have a significant impact on the shape of the PPS signal due to dispersion and after delivery effects of the dielectric of the transmission line.
 It is common to set t0 at the voltage level of the steepest slope of a PPS signal.
 PPS signals are therefore notoriously unreliable when time transfer accuracies better than a nanosecond are needed, although the stability of a PPS signal can reach into the picosecond regime depending on the generating device.